sacridini/Awesome-Geospatial/README.md

 * [GeoPandas] (https://github.com/geopandas/geopandas) - Python tools for geographic data.
 * [geojsonio.py] (https://github.com/jwass/geojsonio.py) - Open GeoJSON data on geojson.io from Python. geojsonio.py also contains a command line utility that is a Python port of geojsonio-cli.
 * [Ogcserver] (https://github.com/mapnik/OGCServer) - Python WMS implementation using Mapnik.
+* [RSGISLib] (http://www.rsgislib.org/) - The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
+The tools are accessed using Python bindings or an XML interface.

 ## PaaS - Platform as a Service